deancn/deancn/README.md

 Thanks for you follow me!! :)

-Leave me a Message by scanning the QR Code.
+Leave me a Message by scanning the QR Code via Wechat.

 ## Overview